hadipourh/Syncing-Your-Github-Fork/README.md

 A brief guidance about syncing a forked repository with the original one.

 Let's say you've forked a repository from `https://github.com/ORIGINAL_OWNER/ORIGINAL_REPOSITORY`, where "ORIGINAL_OWNER" and "ORIGINAL_REPOSITORY" are the username of main developer, and the name of original repository respectively.
 Suppose you want to synchronize your current fork repository with the original one.
-You can do this by the following commands. note that, before doing the following commands you need set up Git on your machine.
+You can do this by the following commands. note that, before doing the following commands you need to set up Git on your machine.

 ## Step1: Create a local clone of your fork
 ```